astropenguin/naoj-open/README.md

 ## Requirements

-macos-naoj-open requires mac OS or OS X with Xcode or Command Line Tools installed.
+naoj-open requires mac OS or OS X with Xcode or Command Line Tools installed.